Doctors Note Logo

 Not everyone with dissociation has DID.
 Dissociation exists on a spectrum.
 Stress, trauma, and even lack of sleep can cause milder dissociative experiences.

-If you're experiencing memory gaps, unexplained time loss, or other concerning symptoms and want to better understand what might be happening, you can use a free AI-powered Dissociative Disorder symptom checker to help identify patterns and determine whether you should seek professional evaluation.
+If you're experiencing unexplained memory gaps or time loss and want to understand what might be happening, you can take a free symptom assessment to help identify patterns and determine whether professional evaluation is needed.

 What Causes DID?